-In all, approximately 40 ensembles will be chosen for the live auditions from the qualifying applications.
-Of these ensembles, approximately 10 plus 2 alternates will be selected to tour in a month-long international tour.
+In all, approximately 45 ensembles will be chosen for the live auditions from the qualifying applications.
+Of these ensembles, approximately 15 plus 2 alternates will be selected to tour in a two week international tour.
 As part of the tour, ensembles will hold a kick-off event in their hometown, as well as a community or educational concert in Washington, D.C., either pre-or post-international tour.

 The ensembles selected for the live auditions will be provided with a reimbursement based on the least expensive air, rail, bus or car (mileage reimbursement) available at the time of the invitation to the live auditions.
 One night of hotel will be provided to bands traveling distances requiring overnight stay.
 Special travel supplements will be provided to any ensembles selected from Alaska or Hawaii or U.S. territories.
 Bands or band members residing outside the U.S. Do not receive a travel supplement for international travel.

 - Two contrasting 3-5 minute pieces from your ensembles’s standard repertoire.

 - An arrangement of an international folk song in your ensemble’s own style.
 You must choose from one of three traditional songs that will be provided to the group along with notification of acceptance into the live audition round.

 - Two three-minute demonstrations from both your educational program and music business workshop.
 The education demonstration should be interactive with the panel of judges and include information about your instruments, your genre and its origins and representation of American culture and history.
 The demonstration music business workshop should cover key points addressing your ensembles’s experience with one primary area of the music business (online sales, radio promotions, working with agents, public relations, social media, etc.)

 - The audition will include a question-and-answer session of three minutes to determine your ensemble’s skills as cultural diplomats and ability to adapt to difficult touring or performing circumstances.
 Sample questions for this section of the audition could include: